elviralaurin/notes-oqs/docs/index.md

 Please note that I am writing these notes as I myself am learning the topic.
 I am no expert in any sense of the word.

 All mistakes are my own.
 If you spot an error or disagree with anything, please leave a comment or a pull request in the [GitHub repository for this project](https://github.com/elviralaurin/notes-oqs).

+**These notes are unfinished!** I am continuously updating them as I learn.